baldvin-kovacs/web-distributor/README.md

 If you leave the defaults like this, you will have to manually include the configuration files to nginx.
 To do this, add the line `include /etc/web-distributor/nginx/*` to your nginx.conf.

 Every time you run this script with a new configuration, run `acme-redirect renew` afterwards.
 Depending on how you configured acme-redirect, also run `systemctl reload nginx`.

+# TODO
+- optional password authentication in config for some domains